-You can then spend any amount of that money, or your own savings, to fix it.
-This makes sense if the car is still safe to drive but cosmetic damage has made it a total loss, for older cars that hold sentimental value to you, or if the settlement money isn’t enough to buy a replacement car.
+You can then spend any amount of that money, or your savings, to fix it.
+This makes sense if the car is still safe to drive but cosmetic damage has made it a total loss, for older vehicles that hold sentimental value to you, or if the settlement money isn’t enough to buy a replacement car.

 3. Keep the car and don’t fix it

-Similar to the option above, you may want to simply keep the car if it is safe to drive and accept whatever cosmetic damage has deemed it a total loss.
-This is common with scratches, paint damage or severe dents, such as from hail damage.
+Similar to the option above, you may want to keep the car if it is safe to drive and accept whatever cosmetic damage has deemed it a total loss.
+This is common with scratches, paint damage or severe dents, such as hail damage.

 This may also be a good option if the payout from the insurance company isn’t enough to buy a replacement car you would be happy with.

-PROS: Minimal investment in the totaled car, you can drive a car with cosmetic damage until you decide to replace it later.
+PROS: Minimal investment in the totaled car; you can drive a car with cosmetic damage until you decide to replace it later.

-CONS: If your car has mechanical damage it may not be safe to drive, you still have to deal with titling and insuring a salvaged vehicle.
+CONS: If your car has mechanical damage, it may not be safe to drive; you still have to deal with titling and insuring a salvaged vehicle.